 Lost luggage: What you need to know before and after it happens

-When Lufthansa lost Kate’s luggage, she joined the hundreds of thousands of passengers whose belongings the airlines misplaced in 2022.
+When Lufthansa lost Kate’s luggage, she joined the hundreds of thousands of passengers whose belongings the airlines misplaced last summer.
 It’s been a banner year for lost luggage, and unfortunately, there seems to be no sign that the situation is improving.